-Fresh sweet summer berries are paired with succulent grilled turkey and served with a drizzle of blackberry balsamic vinaigrette.
+This Summer Berry Salad features fresh sweet summer berries, succulent grilled turkey and is served with a drizzle of blackberry balsamic vinaigrette.
 There’s no better way to celebrate summer!

 Summer is here.
 And that means grilling season is in full swing.
 Keep that kitchen cool!